 Payments via Meta (Facebook) Messenger

-Since Meta is one of the companies that dictates trends in the technology industry, they have also implemented the open banking API into their platform.
+Since Meta is one of the companies that dictates trends in the technology industry, they have also implemented API connections in open banking into their platform.
 Now Meta (Facebook) users can transfer money to their friends and pay for goods without leaving the application.
 The company cooperates with such big financial players as Stripe, PayPal, Braintree, Visa, MasterCard, and American Express.

 Security risks associated with open banking APIs